kkibria/dev_cookbook/docs/_topics/dvd2mp4.md

 ---
-title: Converting old DVDs into mp4
+title: Converting old DVDs/cd into mp4/mp3
 ---

 # {{ page.title }}

+# DVDs
 Old DVDs take space and bulky.
 I have tons of those that I accumulated over the years and running out of space in my cabinet.
 This will be an ongoing project for me to turn them into mp4 so that I can store them in a hard drive and view them from my TV.

 You will need first install the following software before ripping a DVD: